bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

         $ unzip bonita-continuous-delivery_<version>.zip

-    This step creates a `bonita-continuous-delivery_<version>` directory which contains:

-    *   Bonita Continuous Delivery Ansible playbooks and roles.
+    This step creates a `bonita-continuous-delivery_<version>` directory which contains Bonita Continuous Delivery Ansible playbooks and roles.
-    *   A pre-built Docker image for the control host.
-This Docker image is provided as a `bcd-controller_<version>.tar.zip` archive located in the `bonita-continuous-delivery_<version>/docker` directory.
-3. Load the `bcd-controller_<version>.tar.zip` Docker image:
+3. Pull the `quay.io/bonitasoft/bcd-controller:<version>` Docker image from Bonita private registry:

-        $ cd bonita-continuous-delivery_<version>/docker
-        $ unzip bcd-controller_<version>.tar.zip
+        $ docker login quay.io
+        $ docker pull quay.io/bonitasoft/bcd-controller:<version>
+        [...]
+        Status: Downloaded newer image for quay.io/bonitasoft/bcd-controller:<version>
-        $ docker load -i bcd-controller_<version>.tar
+        $ docker logout quay.io
-        Loaded image: bonitasoft/bcd-controller:<version>
-        Loaded image: bonitasoft/bcd-controller:latest

-    The `bonitasoft/bcd-controller` Docker image is now available on the control host.
+    The `quay.io/bonitasoft/bcd-controller:<version>` Docker image is now available on the control host.
 4. Make sure BCD dependencies are present.
     BCD expects Bonita version-specific dependencies to be present in the `bonita-continuous-delivery_<version>/dependencies` directory.
-BCD dependencies are provided separately as a `bonita-continuous-delivery-dependencies_<bonita_version>.zip` archive.
+BCD dependencies are provided separately as a `quay.io/bonitasoft/bcd-dependencies:<bonita_version>` Docker data image.
-    Basically, the following artifacts must be extracted from the `bonita-continuous-delivery-dependencies_<bonita_version>.zip` archive into the `dependencies` directory:
-    * `bonita-subscription_<bonita_version>.tar.gz`
-    * `bonita-la-builder-<bonita_version>-exec.jar`
-    * `bonita-sp-<bonita_version>-maven-repository.zip`
+    Basically, the `/dependencies` volume provided by the `quay.io/bonitasoft/bcd-dependencies` Docker image must be mounted or copied into the `dependencies` directory.
+For instance, here is how to create a Docker volume with BCD dependencies from the data image:

+        $ docker volume create bcd-dependencies-<bonita_version>
+        $ docker login quay.io
+        $ docker run --rm -v bcd-dependencies-<bonita_version>:/dependencies quay.io/bonitasoft/bcd-dependencies:<bonita_version>
+        $ docker logout quay.io

+    The `bcd-dependencies-<bonita_version>` Docker volume is now available and can be mounted with your BCD Controller.
 5. Start a BCD Controller Docker container on the control host:

         $ docker run --rm -ti --hostname bcd-controller --name bcd-controller \
             -v <host_path_to_bonita-continuous-delivery_directory>:/home/bonita/bonita-continuous-delivery \
+            -v bcd-dependencies-<bonita_version>:/home/bonita/bonita-continuous-delivery/dependencies/<bonita_version> \
-            bonitasoft/bcd-controller /bin/bash
+            quay.io/bonitasoft/bcd-controller:<version> /bin/bash

-    This command bind mounts the _bonita-continuous-delivery_ directory on the control host into the BCD controller container.
+    This command bind mounts the _bonita-continuous-delivery_ directory and the _bcd-dependencies-<bonita_version>_ volume on the control host into the BCD controller container.

 ::: info
 You may also start a BCD Controller container using [Docker Compose](https://docs.docker.com/compose/) as described in the [BCD Controller image](bcd_controller.md) detailed documentation.